 • Meeting Participation:

-• Weekly check-in with Practice Director
+• Bi-Weekly check-in with Director of IOP

 • Bi-weekly Licensed Supervision Consult group